''Happiness equals health, health equals happiness''

 ''WE STRIVE TO HAVE BOTH''

 We understand that different dogs will have different nutritional needs throughout their life and may require their own nutritional meal plan.
 BEAU BELLE BULLDOGS realizes there are many different food options available on the market from dry kibble, lightly cooked, raw, and freeze dried raw are all readily available in pet stores.
-BEAU BELLE BULLDOGS strongly encourages a complete, balanced whole food diet in its most natural form.
+BEAU BELLE BULLDOGS feels strongly about feeding their dogs a complete, balanced whole food diet in its most natural form.

 When it comes to nutrition, no matter what species you are, there is always a diet that is most appropriate and naturally provided within their habitat.
 We all have a whole food diet readily available to eat, whether the land provides it, animals hunt it, people grow it or we raise it.
 Every being on this earth can survive and thrive without processed food.